preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 See this page for more information: :doc:`Media Picker </general-assets/media-picker/index>`

-The image/video area area fills up the whole width (same width as the text), the height ratio intact.
-If you added an image, some tools also becomes available:
+The image/video area fills up the whole width (same width as the text), the height/width ratio intact.
+If you added an image, some tools also becomes available on the image:

 .. image:: rtf-add-image-tools.png